berndporr/kiss-fft/README.md

 # KISS FFT

-KISS FFT - A mixed-radix Fast Fourier Transform based up on the principle, "Keep It Simple, Stupid."
+KISS FFT - A mixed-radix Fast Fourier Transform in C with an Android JNI wrapper

 ## In C